tulane-cmps6610-fall-2025/problem-set-03-arturoAltamirano/answers.md

     analyzing it's structure and root dominated growth we can see that c * n in the master case is:

     **work: O(n)**

-    **span: O(n)**
+    **span: O(log n)**

 - **2a.**

     I am constructing this according to documentation in the CMU notebook: https://www.cs.cmu.edu/~rwh/isml/book.pdf

-    I designed this to be recursive, as Standard ML seems to encourage iteration in the form of recursion according to Chapter 7.2 and 9.
+    I designed this to be recursive, as Standard ML seems to expect all iteration in the form of recursion according to Chapter 7.2 and 9.

-    I am also adapting the matching conventions outlined in 27.2 and in the regular expression package
+    I am also adapting the matching conventions outlined in 27.2 and in the regular expression package.

     Given [list A] of n unsorted elements with duplicates: